| Name | Date | Time | Location | |

 - Define the employer’s requirements relating to health surveillance in mining operations

-- Explain the legislative framework for managing hazardous subtances in the mining industry and the implications for the Mine Air Quality Officer
+- Explain the legislative framework for managing hazardous substances in the mining industry and the implications for the Mine Air Quality Officer

 - Describe the pathways of exposure to hazardous substances and their potential health effects